Kierstan Bell

 Biography

-Personal: Bell has eight siblings and was the first player in Ohio high school basketball to earn Ms. Basketball recognition three times.
+Personal: Bell is the daughter of Perry Bell and Amanda Hubbs and has one sibling.
+She is the first player in Ohio high school basketball to earn Ms. Basketball recognition three times.
 She finished her scholastic career as the fourth-leading scorer in Ohio history with 2,833 points, surpassing Katie Smith and Semeka Randall.
+Bell was named the 2019 Ohio Gatorade Player of the Year after averaging 27.0 points, 7.9 rebounds, 4.4 blocks, and 3.8 steals per game as a senior at Canton McKinley High School.

 2024 Season: Bell accumulated 5,689 leaderboard points to earn third place in the league standings during her second Athletes Unlimited Pro Basketball campaign.
 She was second in the league with eight Game MVP awards and 480 MVP points.
 She ended the season by receiving Game MVP recognition in seven of the final eight games, including the last five in a row.
 Bell also ranked third in the circuit with 3,180 win points.
 She was one of seven players in the league with 2,000 or more stat points (2,029) and one of three players to register a 9-3 record, including a perfect 3-0 mark as a captain during Week Four.
 She posted five games with 500 or more leaderboard points, good for third in the league, and was second in the circuit with four games of 600 or more points.
 As a starter in all 12 games, she was fifth in the league in scoring with a 20.1 average while grabbing 5.8 rebounds per outing.
 She tied for the league lead with 35 made three-pointers and attempted a league-high 92 three-pointers.
 She also tallied 37 assists with 14 steals and 10 blocked shots.
 Bell was fourth in the league with 61 defensive rebounds and reached double figures in scoring in the final 11 games after being held to just nine points against Team Mitchell in the season opener.
 She was third in the league with nine 20-point performances, including a pair of 30-point outputs.
 Bell finished the season with eight consecutive games of 20 or more points, including a pair of 26-point efforts to set her season-high.
 She ended Week Three with back-to-back MVP 1 selections.
 She scored 24 points on 9-of-15 shooting from the field while adding eight rebounds against Team Cloud on March 16.
 Bell contributed 26 points in the Week Three finale against Team Mitchell, making 10-of-20 shots from the floor, including a 3-for-4 effort from beyond the arc.
 She also grabbed seven rebounds with four assists to secure a career-high 698 leaderboard points.
 She received Game MVP accolades in all three games during the final week of the season.
 Bell poured in 20 points, including a 6-for-13 showing from three-point range, with five rebounds and 659 leaderboard points in an MVP 1 performance against Team Sims on March 22.
 She notched an MVP 2 commendation in the season finale against Team Cloud after tallying 21 points, including five three-pointers, with a season-high six assists.
 She opened Week Four with 20 points and an MVP 3 award against Team Gray.